technofocus-pte/buildmoderniseaiappsdepth/Use case 06/Usecase06.md

 ### Task 3: Install Dev Containers extension

-1. In your Windows search box, type Visual Studio, then click on **Visual Studio Code**.You can also open it form **Desktop**.
+1. In your Windows search box, type `Visual Studio`, then click on **Visual Studio Code**.You can also open it form **Desktop**.

 ![A screenshot of a computer Description automatically